Challenging someone for not wearing a face mask isn’t against the Equality Act

 The government advice is not to challenge someone who is not wearing a face covering.

-This is wrong.
-The government does not advise that you should not challenge someone who isn’t wearing a face covering, although it does say people should be “mindful and respectful” of those who are exempt.
+The government says members of the public should not challenge people for not wearing a face covering, but people who work in premises where face coverings are required can.
+They should be “mindful and respectful” of those who are exempt.

 If you do challenge someone, you could be fined under the Equality Act 2010.